Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - The Archmage: They officially stand as the most powerful wizards on Ishgal.
-Of course, the Ten Wizard Saints' membership is politically motivated, but the fact that the previous Councils recognized them as being the most powerful legitimate wizards on the continent speaks volumes.
+While the Ten Wizard Saints' membership is politically motivated, the fact that the previous Councils recognized them as being the most powerful legitimate wizards on the continent speaks volumes.

 - Asskicking Equals Authority: This Council is composed by the Ten Wizard Saints, who use their unfathomable magic talent not only to kick ass, but to set an example for the rest of the magical community as well.

 - Elite Four: The Four Kings of Ishgal—Hyberion, Wolfheim, Warrod, and Jura (who was promoted after God Serena's defection)—are considered by Fairy Tail to be the strongest team on the entire continent.
 Unfortunately for them, they're hit with The Worf Effect against God Serena, who is subsequently worfed by Acnologia, just to demonstrate how out of their depth the rest of the continent really is.

 - Heroic Second Wind: After God Serena wrecks their collective asses off-screen, they manage to pull themselves together and launch one last assault to take him down with them.
 It doesn't work, unfortunately.

 - Reasonable Authority Figure: Compared to the first two rosters, this Council has zero contention with Fairy Tail whatsoever.
 If they do, it's overshadowed by the Alvarez invasion.

 - The Worf Effect: They're all totaled by God Serena to demonstrate how powerful he is (moments before God Serena himself gets totaled by Acnologia).